gizmecano/opencart-3-fr/docs/README.md

   - attempting to balance for often significant time spent translating files which are sometimes large but not necessary for a majority of users

 The files only included in the full version are listed in an [specific document](cleavage.csv).

+To check which version of each variant is compatible with core versions of Opencart, a [compatibility table](compatibility.csv) is available.

+> ⚠ Pending the final activation of an appropriate account, the full version cannot currently be released on the [OpenCart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension).

 ## Installation